tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "signature_algorithms" extension then the server MUST abort the handshake with a "missing_extension" alert (see {{mti-extensions}}).

-Servers which are authenticating via a certificate MUST indicate so by sending the client an empty "signature_algorithms" extension.

 The "extension_data" field of this extension in a ClientHello contains a SignatureSchemeList value: